anquanscan/sec-tools/README.md

 [FazScan](https://github.com/mfazrinizar/FazScan): | FazScan is a Perl program to do some vulnerability scanning and pentesting |
 [go-dork](https://github.com/dwisiswant0/go-dork): The fastest dork scanner written in Go.
 [brute-force-seed-bitcoin](https://github.com/ipsBruno/brute-force-seed-bitcoin): Find used seeds in blockchain
 [CVE-2021-40845](https://github.com/ricardojoserf/CVE-2021-40845): AlphaWeb XE, the embedded web server running on AlphaCom XE, has a vulnerability which allows to upload PHP files leading to RCE once the authentication is successful - https://ricardojoserf.github.io/CVE-2021-40845/
+[kubernetes-network-policy-recipes](https://github.com/ahmetb/kubernetes-network-policy-recipes): Example recipes for Kubernetes Network Policies that you can just copy paste